kemoycampbell/amazo/README.md

-#####Note: With feedback received, the project is being updated and massive changes in the architecture is coming.
-You may star, watch, fork but do not submit any pull requests until I have pushed the changes.
+#####Notice: With feedback received, the project is being updated and massive changes in the architecture is coming.
+You may star, watch, fork and pull request.
 If you have suggestions please use the issues.

+Please do not use this code in production as it is an alpha version and is unstable

 # Amazo Overview